openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 #### Story 8

-As a Customer, I can see metrics from certain addons A, B, C from OpenShift Console , addons A, B, C, choose to expose those.
+As a Customer, I can see metrics from certain addons A, B, C from OpenShift Console, addons A, B, C, choose to expose those.

+### API Extensions

+A `MonitoringStack` CRD will be introduced.
+See the next section for details.

 ### Implementation Details/Notes/Constraints